flipp-oss/deimos/README.md

 **Note**: Currently, batch consumption only supports only primary keys as identifiers out of the box.
 See [the specs](spec/active_record_batch_consumer_spec.rb) for an example of how to use compound keys.

+By default, batches will be compacted before processing, i.e. only the last message for each unique key in a batch will actually be processed.
+To change this behaviour, call `compacted false` inside of your consumer definition.

 A sample batch consumer would look as follows:

 ```ruby